 Our lives are shaped by various calendars: social, civic, religious, and personal.
 These calendars give meaning to seasons and certain days in the year.
 In the church our calendar is based on a liturgical year which divides the year into seasons-- Advent, Christmas, Epiphany, Lent, Easter, and Ordinary time -- and feast days.
 Each of these seasons asks us to reflect on God in our lives in specific ways.
 Our readings on Sundays reflect this pattern.

 Our readings are set out by what is called the Revised Common Lectionary, published in 1992, and adopted by The Episcopal Church in 2006.
-A lectionary is simple a set of readings appointed to be read during public worship.
+A lectionary is simply a set of readings appointed to be read during public worship.
 The Revised Common Lectionary is the result of ecumenical work over the last sixty years.

 After Vatican II, the Roman Catholic Church established a lectionary (1969) with a three-year cycle for Sunday readings.
 This work became the basis for several other denominations to establish their own lectionaries, as The Episcopal Church did in the 1979 editions of The Book of Common Prayer.